- 1 Working principle of a VPN

 3. By using free instead of paid service, what do I lose?

-It is the general expectation that a free product will have some corners or features cut out and this is also the case for the providers of the free VPNs for Windows.
+It is the general expectation that a free product will have some corners or features cut out and this is also the case for any provider.
 Some of the VPN providers will give you more bandwidth than the others, connection to servers in major locations, ad blocking, P2P, and firewall with an upgrade path that can easily be paid for to unlock unlimited bandwidth that will present you with more locations and OpenVPN configurations.

 4. Does your provider log anything?

-There is also the other side of the spectrum, where there are providers of the free VPNs for Windows who will don’t store logs and they will erase everything once your session ends.
+There is also the other side of the spectrum, where there are providers who will don’t store logs and they will erase everything once your session ends.

 5. Is it possible to sign up for the service completely anonymously?

-A free VPN for PC provider who lets you subscribe to their services without using your email address and other personal details are much better.
-There are other free VPNs for Windows who will offer their users double hopping where your traffic can be further obfuscated by being able to double down on privacy.
+A provider who lets you subscribe to their services without using your email address and other personal details are much better.
+There are other VPNs for Windows who will offer their users double hopping where your traffic can be further obfuscated by being able to double down on privacy.

-Using a Free VPN to watch Netflix and other TV streaming apps
+Using a Free PC VPN to watch Netflix and other TV streaming apps

 Netflix is not the only TV streaming service that can be tricked by the use of a free Windows VPN.
 There are different streaming arrangements for BBC and MLB in different regions.
 These companies will try to block the use of the VPNs for PC to enforce the regional streaming deals.

-This then becomes a hassle for the free VPN users, as the number of servers you can connect to is limited.
+This then becomes a hassle for the users, as the number of servers you can connect to is limited.
 The users have fewer options to spoof their location.
-It is also more difficult for the users of the free VPN to jump from one server to another in search of unblocked access or faster speeds.
+It is also more difficult for the users to jump from one server to another in search of unblocked access or faster speeds.
 Some VPNs can work with Netflix and other TV content streaming apps but only for paid users.

 If you are looking for another option to aid you in going around the Netflix blockade, purchasing a static IP address is a good option.
 This will mostly require that you have a premium VPN subscription atop the additional cost of the static IP.

-Using a VPN for PC to stream Netflix content is a tough task and is even tougher when trying to use a free VPN for PC.
+Using a VPN for PC to stream Netflix content is a tough task and is even tougher.
 The best (paid) Netflix VPN can be found here.

 - How does a VPN for Windows 10 work?